-If you’re new to RV and camper electric systems, terms like converter, inverter and charger can make your head spin.
+If you’re new to RV electric systems, terms like converter, inverter, and charger can make your head spin.
 Many youtubers use these words interchangeably (or incorrectly) further adding to the confusion.
-Our goal with this post is to simplify and clear up these definitions.

 DC Power vs AC Power

-Before you can understand what an inverter or converter is, you need to know the difference between DC (direct current), and AC (alternating current) power.
-There are many differences and we wrote an article about all of them but for the sake of simplicity, here’s what you need to know:
+Before you can understand what an inverter or converter is, you should familiarize yourself on the difference between DC (direct current), and AC (alternating current) power.

 AC power runs your typical household electronics.
 That means anything that plugs into a wall socket is using AC power.
-This is the power that runs in the electrical grid and power lines.
-You will most commonly see AC power in 120v or 240v form.
+It commonly comes in 120v or 240v form.

 DC power is the type of power stored in batteries.
 Anything that plugs into a USB outlet or cigarette lighter uses DC power, and vehicles use DC power to run their electrical systems.
-Anything with a battery is using DC power internally.
-You can also power special made electronics like lights, water pumps and vent fans with DC power.
-You will most commonly see DC power in 12v form.
+It commonly comes in 12 volt form.

 Here’s where things get tricky: When you park an RV at a campsite and plug into city power, you are using AC electricity (from the grid).
 When you travel off-grid and run a camper with a battery bank you are using DC electricity (from your batteries).